Injury Prevention Flint Hill, MO

 Injury Prevention for Senior Citizens in Flint Hill, MO

-Falls in the elderly were responsible for more than 3 million urgent care visits and more than 34,000 fatalities.
-Studies show that being physical active is a great method for reducing the risk of falls.
-Other conditions that limit mobility such as arthritis that develop over the course of several years can be slowed down by physical therapy exercises that keep your muscles, tendons, ligaments, and joints healthy.
-While the physical demands for older adults may not be as high as an athlete, the same principles of strength, balance, flexibility, and ideal posture can greatly aid in injury prevention.
+Falls in the elderly were responsible for more than 3 million emergency room admissions and over 34,000 fatalities.
+Research demonstrates that being physical active is a great method for preventing falls.
+Other conditions like arthritis that accumulate over time can be more bearable and take longer to progress with physical therapy exercises that keep your muscles, tendons, ligaments, and joints strong.
+While seniors typically do not exert themselves as much as an athlete does, healthy strength, stability, flexibility, and correct posture are great agents in injury prevention.

 Other services we offer in Flint Hill, MO include: